Best Ice Cream in Florence, Italy

 The traditional flavors include Tahiti Vanilla, Coffee, Bronte Pistachio, and Dark Chocolate.
 As for the delicious fruit flavors, ask for Turmeric with Fig or Acai Berry; you can also blend these into smoothies.

 Other sumptuous flavors include Peanut Butter, Whiskey and Cinnamon, Mascarpone and Nutella, and Gorgonzola and Walnuts.
+The star flavor is the Taste of the Cellar (hazelnut base with Nutella and caramelized almonds).

 Their second location is on Borgo La Croce near Piazza Beccaria.